capel82/ashleigh_baking_school/README.md

 - **Individual product page** - Each of these pages showed details of the product.
 All information are fetched from the database.
 The quantity decreasing and increasing button utilising javascript features.

-- ** Shopping Basket ** - This uses bootstrap table features.
+- **Shopping Basket** - This uses bootstrap table features.
 The increase and decreasing button is performed by javascript features.
 Subtotal can be updated through the update button.
 These all done through Django.

-- ** Secure Checkout ** - This page uses Django form features as well as crispy form feature for the appearance of the form.
+- **Secure Checkout** - This page uses Django form features as well as crispy form feature for the appearance of the form.
 Payment method is utilising Stripe payment installation.

-- ** Our Team ** - The member displayed in the team section are all fetched from database.
+- **Our Team** - The member displayed in the team section are all fetched from database.
 If more members joining the school, this can be easily added through admin and display in the our team page.

-- ** Contact Page **- The ‘Make An Inquiry’ is a button that if clicked on will bring on a modal.
+- **Contact Page**- The ‘Make An Inquiry’ is a button that if clicked on will bring on a modal.
 This uses Bootstrap Modal features.
 Form in the contact uses Django form feature as well as crispy form features.

-** Register /Login** - This uses Django All-auth library with some adjustment by CSS.
+- **Register/Login** - This uses Django All-auth library with some adjustment by CSS.
 User details can also be saved into database if ‘save information’ is clicked.

-- **_Features to implement in future_**
+**_Features to implement in future_**

 1. To able to incorporate event calendar for ease of selecting courses according to months.
 2. To create blogs that owner can provide information such as new recipes or event feedbacks.